 Services that are covered for you What you must pay when you get these services In-Network Out-of-Network Skilled nursing facility (SNF) care (For a definition of skilled nursing facility care, see Chapter 12 of this document.
 Skilled nursing facilities are sometimes called SNFs.)
 Notification needs to be provided within 2 days of admission.
 You are covered for 100 days per benefit period for Medicare-covered SNF stays.
 Covered services include but are not limited to: Semiprivate room (or a private room if medically necessary) Meals, including special diets Skilled nursing services Physical therapy, occupational therapy, and speech therapy Drugs administered to you as part of your plan of care (This includes substances that are naturally present in the body, such as blood clotting factors.)
 Blood - including storage and administration.
 Coverage of whole blood and packed red cells begins only with the fourth pint of blood that you need - you must either pay the costs for the first three pints of blood you get in a calendar year or have the blood donated by you or someone else.
 All other components of blood are covered beginning with the first pint used.
-Medical and surgical supplies ordinarily provided by SNFs Laboratory tests ordinarily provided by SNFs Laboratory tests ordinarily provided by SNFs Laboratory tests ordinarily provided by SNFs V-rays and other radiology services ordinarily provided by SNFs Use of appliances such as wheelchairs ordinarily provided by SNFs Inpatient hospital stay is not required prior to admission.
+Medical and surgical supplies ordinarily provided by SNFs Laboratory tests ordinarily provided by SNFs Vse of appliances such as wheelchairs ordinarily provided by SNFs Inpatient hospital stay is not required prior to admission.
 For Medicare-covered SNF stays, you pay: \$0 copay per day for days 1-20; \$214 copay per day for days 21-55; \$0 copay per day for days 56-100.
 A benefit period begins the day you are admitted to a SNF.
 The benefit period ends when you have not received hospital or SNF care for 60 days in a row.
 If you are admitted to the facility after one benefit period ends, a new benefit period begins.
 There is no limit to the number of benefit periods you may have.
 Inpatient hospital stay is not required prior to admission.
-For Medicare-covered SNF stays, you pay: 50% of the total cost per stay.
+For Medicare-covered SNF stays, you pay: 30% of the total cost per stay.
 A benefit period begins the day you are admitted to a SNF.
 The benefit period ends when you have not received hospital or SNF care for 60 days in a row.
 If you are admitted to the facility after one benefit period ends, a new benefit period begins.
 There is no limit to the number of benefit periods you may have.